Captmoonshot/pydango-pip/README.md

 Personally, building the project allowed me to appreciate what database engineers do for a living, and also to grokk database designs and just how complicated relational databases can get in the wild.

-Special shoutout to the [Las Vegas OpenSource Programming Group](https://github.com/OpenSource-Programming/sqlforbeginners) fro challenging me to take on this project.
+Special shoutout to the [Las Vegas OpenSource Programming Group](https://github.com/OpenSource-Programming/sqlforbeginners) for challenging me to take on this project.

 ## To test

-Run:
+Clone the project and run:

 `$ tox`